-The schedule for POV Hackathon 5 hasn't been announced, but expect to be busy from the Saturday morning through Sunday evening.
+Expect to be busy from the Saturday morning through Sunday evening.
 Hacking concludes on Sunday afternoon, but there will be a screening on Sunday evening, followed by a reception.

 What should I bring?
 Bring whatever gear and media you'll need to hack with.
 Laptops with production software, thumb drives and other external storage.
 For filmmakers especially, bring an extra laptop in case you need to process media files.
 Bring extra drives fully loaded so you don't need to ever wait in case one team member is transferring files.
 We'll have wifi, but bring your mifi (if you have one) as a backup.
 Bring headphones and splitters, because you'll be working in a shared space.
 We'll plan to run demos from a single Mac that is connected to the web, but if you have video adapters, please bring them in case we have to connect your device to our projector.
 Bring anything else you can think of: phones, chargers, surge protectors, extension cords, mouse pads, pens, paper, business cards...

 What should I prepare?
 In talking with your team, you'll decide what assets you need to prepare (i.e., video, audio, text, etc.) and what development environments you'll need to set up.
 You may want to share a dropbox folder, or set up a URL or FTP ahead of time, and possibly register a domain.
 But plan this with your team.